aduquehd/realtime-chat/README.md

 call to another server dedicated to the bot process.
 The bot will get the data of APPL and show the result into the room for all users.

+The application is using some good code practices, like documentation, query optimization (select and prefetch related to improve foreign keys), structure of directories and files.

-The project has unit test that coverage the Rest API to get a room messages:
+The project has unit test that coverage the Rest API to get a room's messages:
 `python manage.py test`